 - Paper 2: Speaking in Chinese—communicate and interact effectively in speech 25%.
 25 minutes.

 - Paper 3: Reading and Understanding in Chinese—understand and respond to different types of written language 25%.
 50 minutes.

 - Paper 4: Writing in Chinese—communicate in writing 25%.
 One hour and 25 minutes.

 In addition to our teaching there are a range of opportunities to support the development of students’ Mandarin Chinese knowledge.

 We organise a study trip to China every two years in October half term.
 It is open to Year 9 to Year 11 students who are learning Mandarin Chinese.
 During the ten-day trip, we visit three major cities in China: Beijing, Xi’an and Tianjin.
 We will also visit our partner school in Beijing and Tianjin where the students can interact with Chinese students and participate in cultural activities.

 The trip to China will provide a fantastic opportunity for the students to use their Chinese language skills in many practical situations.
 By visiting many historical sites and interacting with Chinese students it will increase students’ motivation and interest in their language learning.
 It is certainly a beneficial experience for students who will be preparing for their GCSE Chinese speaking and writing assessment.
-After hugely successful study trips to China in 2014 and 2016 October, the next trip will take place in October half term 2018.
+We have run three hugely successful study trips to China in 2014, 2016 and 2019 October.
+The next trip will take place in October half term 2022.

 - Ms M Su BA MA (Head of Mandarin)